Tariel Dadiani: Biography

-Manuchar was a son of Katsia II Dadiani by his third wife Anna Tsulukidze.
+Manuchar was a son of Katsia II Dadiani by his third wife, Princess Anna Tsulukidze.
 In 1791, King Solomon II of Imereti, who sought to unite all of western Georgia under his authority, deposed Grigol Dadiani and replaced him by his more amenable brother Manuchar.
 Manuchar's positions was soon tattered by Grigol's continuing efforts to comeback and he had to seek refuge in neighboring Abkhazia.
 Solomon then briefly installed Tariel as prince-regnant, but Grigol prevailed by 1794.
 With Solomon's renewed offensive in Mingrelia in 1802, Grigol was once again deposed and replaced by Tariel, but the king's success was short-lived.
 Grigol was able to resume his tenure and placed, in 1804, Mingrelia under the Russian protection.

 When Prince Grigol died in October 1804, his young son and successor Levan was placed under regency of the princess dowager Nino.
 Tariel, like his brother Manuchar, quickly withdraw in opposition to the new government, further exasperated by Nino's efforts to dispossess her opponents of their estates.
 By January 1810, Tariel and Manuchar had been in an open revolt.
 Tariel entrenched himself at the castle of Dzhgali.
 When a combined Mingrelian-Russian force moved against him, Tariel agreed to surrender provided his estates were confirmed to him.
 Princess Nino reneged on her promise and Tariel fled to Solomon II of Imereti, joining him in resistance to the Russians.
 After Solomon's defeat, Tariel moved to the highland province of Lechkhumi and, together with the nobleman Beri Gelovani, induced the locals to take to arms, but the disturbances were quickly contained through Nino's diplomacy.
 Tariel then joined Solomon in his exile in Akhaltsikhe, in the Ottoman territory and subsequently resided with his in-laws in Guria.
 Eventually, he reconciled with his nephew Levan, who assumed full ruling powers after Nino was sidelined by the Russian authorities from the Mingrelian government.
 In 1833, Tariel led a mission to bring Levan's defiant nephew, Dimitri Sharvashidze of Samurzakano, to justice, which ended in Dimitri being killed during a skirmish in Chuburkhinji.